-For SunRate projects located in the Imperial Valley and dynamically transferred via pseudo-tie into SDG&E's service territory by the CAISO, Respondents must have completed a System Impact Study or Facility Study or equivalent and provide documentation certifying the existence of the dynamic transfer arrangements.
+For projects dynamically transferred via pseudo-tie into the CAISO, Respondents must have completed a Phase II interconnection study and provide documentation certifying the existence of dynamic transfer arrangements.
 Such documentation must have a sufficient level of detail for SDG&E to determine conformance with Category 1 content specifications, RFO requirements, and to ensure that the dynamic transfer arrangement conforms with all other California state laws and decisions issued by the California Public Utilities Commission, the California Energy Commission, and any other regulatory authorities with jurisdiction over utility procurement in California.